LeetLLM

 1. Symmetric quantization: uses z=0z = 0z=0 and maps weights around zero.
 This is common for weight-only LLM kernels because the math is simpler.

-2. Asymmetric quantization: uses a non-zero zzz to better cover distributions that are not centered at zero.
+2. Asymmetric quantization: uses a non-zero zzz to better cover distributions that aren't centered at zero.
 This is common for activations and some weight formats.

 asymmetric-activation-range.py